seblj/dotfiles/README.md

 ### Full

-To setup the entire configuration, run the installation script `install.sh`.
-This will install ansible and run the ansible playbook `ansible/local.yml`
+To setup the entire configuration, run the installation script with `sudo install.sh`.
+This will install a bunch of things and setup the shell, neovim and etc...

-### Partial

-It's also possible to run partial installation of the configuration.
-Make sure you have ansible installed for that.

-#### Neovim config

-##### This will clone neovim and build it from source as well.
-Neovim will be installed in `$HOME/Applications/neovim`.

-- You can install my neovim config by running `ansible-playbook -K local.yml --tags nvim`

-#### ZSH

-##### This will install oh-my-zsh and some plugins for zsh.
-As well as linking up the zsh config.

-- You can install my zsh config by running `ansible-playbook -K local.yml --tags zsh`

-#### Link

-##### This will link the neovim config, zsh config, and certain other config files to their correct location

-- You can link the dotfiles by running `ansible-playbook -K local.yml --tags link`